luciacardin58-adv/PharoDJApp/README.md

 user interface and Faust DSP through Phausto for audio.

 Google Summer of Code 2026 project with the Pharo Association.
+Google Summer of Code 2026 project with the Pharo Association.

+📄 **[GSoC 2026 final submission report](GSOC-2026.md)** — what was built, whatworks, what is still missing, with links to every repository and commit range.

 ## Installation